 Bear in mind everyone must start somewhere; sometimes a fresh face/interpretation of a role can be valuable.
-This also presents the opportunity to work with eager-to-learn actors who may be more directable; not to mention that these actors have a much more affordable fee than that of a famous actor.
-This isn't always the case—sometimes very famous, respected actors will take on an intriguing part without demanding an outrageous fee.
+This also presents the opportunity to work with eager-to-learn actors who may be more direct-able; not to mention that these actors have a much more affordable fee than that of a seasoned actor.
+This isn't always the case—sometimes very famous, respected actors will take on an intriguing project without demanding an outrageous fee.
 Case in point, Robin Williams accepted the role of the psychologist in Good Will Hunting for a modest fee compared to his usual salary because he sensed the depth of the character and script.
 And he received an Oscar for his faith in the script of two then virtually unknowns named Damon and Affleck.
 Conversely, many a talented unknown has made a film memorable while launching his/her own career.

 So experience and training are valuable, to be sure, but should never be the only factors upon which you base your casting choices.
-Initial screening and testing of actors' abilities by a talent agency will help avoid missteps in casting.
+Initial screening and testing of actors abilities by a talent agency will help avoid missteps in casting.

-Best wishes staffing for your video production—"Action!"
+Best wishes staffing for your video production!

 Check out some additional resources discussing camera comparisons and other useful tips to help gain more knowledge about various video production topics.

 If you are not too familiar with the different equipment that is needed to produce professional video, take a moment to read this ebook on What Camera Package is Best for my next Video Production below.
 Our experts explain all of the main differences of production equipment and what equipment is recommended most for different industries.